Content on this page was generated by AI and has not been manually reviewed.

 What’s the difference between a “kill switch” in traditional VPNs and Edge Secure Network?

 Traditional VPNs often include a kill switch that blocks all traffic if the VPN drops, preventing IP leaks for every app.
 Edge Secure Network is browser-focused and does not implement a device-wide kill switch to the same degree.
 For complete protection, pair Edge with a reputable full-device VPN that offers a kill switch.
-Is microsoft edge secure network vpn free
+Hotspot shield vpn edge comprehensive guide to features, performance, privacy, pricing, and setup in 2026

 Can Edge Secure Network protect me on unsecured Wi-Fi networks?